AriFordsham/GHCWiki/travis.md

 ## Mail status

-Travis is not 100% reliable for as, as we occasionally hit the time limit.
+Travis is not 100% reliable for us, as we occasionally hit the time limit.
 Therefore, mails about failing reports are sent to Joachim and the [ghc-builds](mailing-lists-and-irc) mailing lists.
+Joachim will report true positives to `ghc-dev` or the commiter directly.

 If we can improve this, we could make Travis send mails directly to the commiter.

 Again, this is configured in [ghc/.travis.yml](/trac/ghc/browser/ghc/.travis.yml)[](/trac/ghc/export/HEAD/ghc/.travis.yml).
 This also means that if you have a long-living feature branch you can put your own address in the file.